shivprogrammer/Yenlo/README.txt

 - Get stock level (all or specific items)

 Optional:
-- Create a (simple) UI which shoes the stock levels of products and allows to update the stock level of a product.
+- Create a (simple) UI which shows the stock levels of products and allows to update the stock level of a product.